 Public meetings were organised and expert roundtables convened.

-By January, it is understood that the council felt measures had been taken to address the situation.
+By January of this year, it is understood that the council felt measures had been taken to address the situation.

-But, when asked, several times, for details of what these measures were, it refused to provide me with any details.
+But, when asked, several times, for details of what these measures were, it refused to provide any details.

 Instead, it issued a statement from Councillor Antonia Cox, its new cabinet member for public protection, which read: